-Complexity

 The Value vs. Complexity framework is a graph that charts your feature ideas based on how much value they deliver vs. how complex they will be to build.
-The idea is that you'll pump out the highest value, easiest-to-build features first, then work your way around the chart.
+Make sure to think about the value both to overall users and the business, as feature ideas can have a higher value when supporting your product strategy.
+For example, a feature idea may have a high value to SMBs, but if your product strategy focuses on enterprise customers, relevant features ideas for them should have a higher value.
+The idea is that you'll pump out the highest value, easiest-to-build features that align with your product strategy first, then work your way around the chart.
 This allows you to avoid ideas that are low-value and complex.

-What

-matters

-most is

-picking a

-framework

-and getting

-started.
-Be

-willing to

-experiment

-and adjust

-over time if

-needed

-The RICE method

-The RICE method helps you turn subjective decisions into objective, data-driven ones by assigning a score to each feature idea.
+Good habits that drive effective prioritization ◆ Establish a process for gathering new feature ideas Organize feature ideas in one place, require data to back up requests, and designate a decision-maker.
+Learn to say no Understand why stakeholders are making a specific request, review their reasons, and see if it aligns with your vision.
+If any of these steps raise a red flag, say no & be transparent about why.
+Back your priorities with data Use customer feedback, surveys, and more to inform your decisions.
+By creating customer segments, you choose a data-driven method to strategically analyze relevant customer feedback by segment, understand critical needs, and prioritize the most critical features for your target segments.
+The RICE method The RICE method helps you turn subjective decisions into objective, data-driven ones by assigning a score to each feature idea.
 You'll evaluate each idea based on four factors: Reach, Impact, Confidence, and Effort.
 Each factor gets assigned a score, which are then weighted to give you an overall prioritization score for that feature idea.
 Not all objectives can be about innovation.
-Some have to be about improving the product for existing users or helping new users adopt the product
+Some have to be about improving the product for existing users or helping new users adopt the product.
+(Reach x Impact x Confidence)

+÷ Effort

+Reach Impact Confidence Effort

 The Kano Model

 The Kano Model ranks features based on how they impact customers.
 You'll rank each feature idea on a scale that determines how much it will satisfy customer needs vs. the investment needed to build it.

 The Kano Model requires that you categorize all feature ideas into four categories: